 TCP vs UDP

 TCP (Transmission Control Protocol) is connection-oriented.
 Before any data is exchanged, TCP establishes a session through a three-way handshake (SYN, SYN-ACK, ACK).
 It guarantees that packets arrive in order, retransmits lost segments, and provides flow control.
-This reliability makes TCP the standard for web traffic, email, file transfers, and remote access — any scenario where missing or reordered data would be a problem.
+This reliability makes TCP the standard for web traffic, email, file transfers, and remote access.
+Any scenario where missing or reordered data would be a problem.

 Sockets, Source Ports, and Ephemeral Ports